Does a Well Need a Foot Valve?

 Well foot valve operating principle

 A well foot valve’s key feature is the strainer installed on its inlet port.
 This strainer prevents large debris from entering the valve and sticking it open or damaging it.
+Additionally, by blocking these debris, the strainer also protects downstream equipment.

 Well foot valve design